libsdl-org/SDL/docs/README-raspberrypi.md

 sudo apt-get install libudev-dev libasound2-dev libdbus-1-dev

-You also need the VideoCore binary stuff that ships in /opt/vc for EGL and OpenGL ES 2.x, it usually comes pre installed, but in any case:
+You also need the VideoCore binary stuff that ships in /opt/vc for EGL and OpenGL ES 2.x, it usually comes pre-installed, but in any case:

 sudo apt-get install libraspberrypi0 libraspberrypi-bin libraspberrypi-dev